salesforce/omakase/readme.md

 As mentioned above, many plugins, especially ones with `@Rework`, will need to register dependencies on other plugins.

-You must have a dependency on `SyntaxTree` if you are subscribing to `Rule` or `Stylesheet` objects.
-You also have this dependency if you do any kind operation or checking of the relationship of units between one another, for example `prepend`, `append`, `isFirst`, `isLast`, and so on.
-In other words, all operations that utilize `SyntaxCollection` objects.

-You also will have a dependency on `AutoRefiner` in many cases where you have subscriptions to syntax unit types more specific than `Selector` and `Declaration`.
+You  will have a dependency on `AutoRefiner` in cases where you have subscriptions to syntax unit types more specific than `Selector`, `Declaration` or `AutoRefiner`.
 For example `ClassSelector`, `IdSeletor`, `HexColorValue`, and so on.
 All of these requirements are documented for each individual syntax unit type in the "Subscribable Syntax Units" section below.

 If your plugin only needs refined selector units then `AutoRefiner#selectors()` will suffice, or `AutoRefiner#declarations()` for declarations.
 To nab everything then you can use `AutoRefiner#all()`.